 It all gave me such a rewarding feeling….to know that our lives in a foreign city, as much as they have changed, can still enjoy the same beloved joys of a holiday from home.

-And with ANY holiday, comes special foods!
-We have simply fallen in love with the scents of roasted castanyas (chestnuts) and sweet potatoes prepared by corner street vendors.
+With ANY holiday, comes special foods!
+We have simply fallen in love with the scents of roasted castanyas (chestnuts) and sweet potatoes prepared by corner street vendors throughout Barcelona.

-Now on an Autumn morning in Barca, my husband can be found standing at the oven carefully roasting castanyas to nibble on with his coffee.
+Now on an Autumn morning, my husband can be found standing at the oven carefully roasting castanyas to nibble on with his coffee.

 Sugary panellets paired with sweet Moscato wine is a delicacy prepared only this time of year with marzipan, cinnamon, potato and pine nuts.
 When my children came home from school with freshly prepared panellets from cooking class, I could barely steal a bite before they disappeared!